The Ultraproducts of Quasirandom Groups: The Class of Alternating Groups

-\begin{thm} $\cC_A$ is a Q.U.P. class. \end{thm} \begin{proof} For any $D\in\Z^+$, find $m>c_D4^{D^2}$ and find $D'\in\Z$ such that any $D'$-quasirandom alternating group has the covering property $(4,m)$.
+\begin{prop} The class of alternating groups is a Q.U.P. class. \end{prop} \begin{proof} For any $D\in\Z^+$, find $m>f(D)4^{D^2}$ and find $D'\in\Z$ such that any $D'$-quasirandom alternating group has the covering property $(4,m)$.
 Let $G$ be an ultraproduct of $D'$-quasirandom alternating groups.
 Then $G$ will also have the covering property $(4,m)$.
-Then by Theorem~\ref{critalt}, $G$ is $D$-quasirandom. \end{proof}
+Then by Lemma~\ref{critalt}, $G$ is $D$-quasirandom. \end{proof}